 - Extract an API key for the applicable repository.
 In your GitLab account, select your login in the upper right corner, and navigate to the Settings menu.
 Select Access Tokens, then name your token, set an expiration date.
 Then, select API and create the token.
 Copy the resulting value and save it.

 - Configure and store cloud templates to be integrated with GitLab correctly.
 Only valid templates are imported into GitLab.
-See How do I use Git integration in vRealize Automation Cloud Assembly.
+See How do I use Git integration in Cloud Assembly.

-- Set up integration with your GitLab environment in vRealize Automation Cloud Assembly.
+- Set up integration with your GitLab environment in Cloud Assembly.

 - Select and choose GitLab.